Tellay/url-shortener/README.md

 ## Hi there, this is my new little project.

 -----------------------------------------------
+## Use npm install in terminal.
-## You must create a .env with this inside.
+## You must create a .env with this inside and run it.

 <img align="left" alt=".env" src="https://i.imgur.com/Rpp1XPO.png" />

-## Use npm install and run it.